GeorgeEfstathiadis/LLM-Diarize-ASR-Agnostic/README.md

 # LLM-Diarize-ASR-Agnostic

 Repository for code used in "LLM-based speaker diarization correction: A generalizable approach" manuscript.
+The manuscript has been submitted for review in the IEEE/ACM Transactions on Audio, Speech, and Language Processing journal.
+A preprint can be found at: https://arxiv.org/abs/2406.04927

 ## 1. Transcribe audio files